jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     inherit core-image

 which is `poky-fido/meta/classes/core-image.bbclass` and pulls in some required base packages.
+This is useful to know if you create your own image recipe.

 #### qt5-image